 The undistorted grid

-Before proceeding with the distortion, Franco had to make two more choices: how many squares (called ‘spazi‘ – ‘spaces’) should be used to divide the cardboard and where to place the first module.
+Before proceeding with the distortion process, Franco had to make two more decisions: how many squares (referred to as ‘spazi‘ – ‘spaces’) should divide the cardboard and where the initial module should be placed.

-The size of the squares strictly depended on the usable width of the cardboard; Franco personally chose the frames for his paintings, bringing them directly to a nearby framer (the famous Nino Soldano), and therefore knew that a 51 cm square Schoeller cardboard side allowed a useful width of 50 cm:
+The square size was directly related to the practical width of the cardboard, and Franco meticulously selected frames for his paintings, taking them personally to a nearby framer, the renowned Nino Soldano.
+He was well aware that a 51 cm square Schoeller cardboard would provide a workable width of 50 cm:

 Franco Grignani, calculation for a Schoeller cardboard